soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 ![Screenshot of a selection of custom nodes in Metasound, as listed in the table below.](./docs/svg/Nodes.svg)

 ## Branches
-There are currently seventeen nodes available in the *MetaSoundBranches* plugin for testing, with several more in development:
+There are currently seventeen nodes available in the *MetaSound Branches* plugin for testing, with several more in development:

 | Node | Category | Description |
 |------|-----------|-------------|